School debating in Scotland: The Courier and Chartered Institute of Bankers in Scotland Schools Junior Debating Competition

-For the 2009-'10 season, the competition will not run and its future looks to be in turmoil since the main sponsor (CIOBS) pulled out.
-There is however a new competition which has been formed to replace it, run with the support of GSK it will start in the spring of 2010.
+For the 2009-'10 season, the competition will not run, and its future looks to be in turmoil since the main sponsor (CIOBS) pulled out.
+However, a new competition has been formed to replace it, run with the support of GSK.
+It started in the spring of 2010.
 The new competition, the East of Scotland Debater, has since started.
-Regional heats have taken place and the final will be held on 4 June in St Andrews University's Parliament Hall.
-Finalists are Robert Gordon's College, Morrison's Academy, the High School of Dundee and Forfar Academy.
+Regional heats have taken place, and the final will be held on 4 June in St Andrews University's Parliament Hall.
+The finalists were Robert Gordon's College, Morrison's Academy, the High School of Dundee, and Forfar Academy.

 The ESU Scotland Juniors Competition

-The largest competition in Scotland for S1-S3 debaters and is run by English-Speaking Union Scotland.
+The largest competition in Scotland for S1-S3 debaters is run by the English-Speaking Union Scotland.
 The 2006/7 competition received 113 entries.
 The competition is in BP format, with four teams of two competing in the debate.

 The 2007 grand final took place in the National Galleries of Scotland.
 The winners were Georgina Barker and Hannah Mackaness of George Heriot's School.
-The other finalists were Emma Robertson and Catherine Lovegrove of Morrison's Academy who were the runners-up and also St. Thomas Aquinas Secondary School and Dumfries Academy.
+The other finalists were Emma Robertson and Catherine Lovegrove of Morrison's Academy, who were the runners-up, as well as St. Thomas Aquinas Secondary School and Dumfries Academy.

 The 2012 Grand Final took place in the Scottish Parliament building.
-The finalists were teams from George Heriot's School, Mearns Castle High School, Grove Academy and St Columba's School.
+The finalists were teams from George Heriot's School, Mearns Castle High School, Grove Academy and St. Columba's School.
 The final was won by the team from St Columba's.

 The 2014 Grand Final also took place in the Scottish Parliament building.
 The finalists were teams from George Heriot's School, Dollar Academy, George Watson's College and Douglas Academy.
 The final was won by the team from Douglas Academy.

 The 2015 Grand Final was hosted by Standard Life in Edinburgh.
 The finalists were teams from Clifton Hall School, Morrison's Academy, George Watson's College and Renfrew High School.
 The final was won by the team from Clifton Hall School.

-Aberdeen University Debater Schools Competition
+University of Aberdeen Debater: Schools Debating Competition

 Glasgow University Union Schools Debating competition

-2010's tournament is believed to have been held on Monday 1 November and the winners were Callum Worsley and Ruth Cameron (1st proposition) of Dollar Academy "A".
+The 2010's tournament is believed to have been held on Monday, 1 November and the winners were Calum Worsley and Ruth Cameron (1st proposition) of Dollar Academy "A".
 The other finalists included Dollar Academy "C" (Thomas Clode and Anna George) and George Heriot's "A".
-They are believed to have debated the motion "This House would legalise gay marriage."
+They are believed to have debated the motion: "This House would legalise gay marriage."

 Forty teams from all over Scotland and northern England competed debating four motions: "This House would use torture in the interrogation of terror suspects"; "This House would make Gaelic compulsory in schools"; and "This House would make foreign aid conditional on the promotion of women's rights"; "This house would impose harsher sentences on celebrity criminals".